GTV (Australian TV station): News

-Nine News Melbourne is produced in, and presented from, the GTV-9 studios in Docklands by Alicia Loxley and Tom Steinfort (weeknights) and Peter Hitchener (weekends) with sport presenters Tony Jones (weeknights), Natalie Yoannidis and weather presenters TBA (Monday – Thursday) and Madeline Spark (Friday – Sunday).
+Nine News Melbourne is produced in, and presented from, the GTV-9 studios in Docklands by Alicia Loxley (weeknights) and Peter Hitchener (weekends) with sport presenters Tony Jones (weeknights) and Natalie Yoannidis (weekends) and weather presenters Scherri-Lee Biggs (weeknights) and Madeline Spark (weekends).

 The 6PM main bulletin is also simulcast on community radio station Light FM and also streamed online.
 Nine News nationwide bulletins (Nine Early Morning News and Nine Morning News) are produced in, and presented from, the studios of TCN-9 in Sydney although late night news updates at the weekend are produced at GTV-9 and presented by Peter Hitchener.

 In May 2017, the station launched its first local afternoon news bulletin, Nine Afternoon News Melbourne, putting it head-to-head with rival station HSV-7's local afternoon news.
 The bulletin is presented by Brett McLeod.

+Brett McLeod is the main fill-in news presenter for Loxley on weeknights, with Stephanie Anderson being the main fill-in presenter for Hitchener on weekends.
+Natalie Yoannidis and Trent Kniese are the fill-in sport presenters, and Stephanie Anderson and Isabel Quinlan are the fill-in weather presenters.